Degri95/Final_Project/README.md

 ## Databases

 - We are using PostgreSQL hosted by AWS.
 We are creating two tables.
-One table contains our county variable (Health related data) and the other has a population density data.In addition, we are using PySpark to transform, load and extract before hosting on a remote server.
+One table contains our county variable (Health related data) and the other has a population density data.
+In addition, we are using PySpark to transform, load and extract before hosting on a remote server.
 - The machine learning model will be connected to the database (PostgreSQL).

 ![PostgreSQL Schema](images/CDC_Data_tables_ERD.png)